 This is a frequent question from our clients, especially when we are seeking to tighten a project budget.
-Afterall, the ground looks pretty solid – especially in the summer when it is dry.
+After all, the ground looks pretty solid – especially in the summer when it is dry.
 That should be good enough, right?

-Well, there is more ground quality than meets the eye.
+Well, there is more to ground quality than meets the eye.
 The primary purposes of a geotechnical investigation are to:

 An investigation’s scope includes reviewing available literature (e.g. geologic maps, soils reports, etc.); conducting on-site exploration; mapping / logging; sampling; and laboratory testing of samples obtained in the field.
 The final geotechnical report summarizes field and laboratory findings, conclusions regarding the geotechnical impacts of the site, and recommendations for the most geotechnically suitable construction.

 The resulting data allows us to determine design criteria for foundations, retaining walls, site grading, and site drainage.
-Primarily, the criteria inform load bearing capacities and anticipated lateral forces from soil and rock on-site.
+The criteria inform load bearing capacities and anticipated lateral forces from soil and rock on-site.
 This information is used by structural engineers, civil engineers, architects, contractors, and construction testing technicians through the end of construction on a project.